pchiorean/Indentz/docs/README.md

 ---

 #### **`DocCleanup.jsx`**
-Performs a sequence of actions designed to bring the document to an approximately "clean" state:
+Performs a sequence of actions designed to bring the document to an approximately 'clean' state:

 - Sets some preferences (it runs [**`DefaultPrefs.jsx`**](#defaultprefsjsx));
 - Unlocks all objects and resets their scaling to 100%;